Hands-On Fundraising

 Make the effort to know and understand your donors.

 What you learn will allow you to communicate better.
-And allow your donors to feel known, special, important.
+And allow your donors to feel known, special, and important.

 If you want people to give, they need to feel like important partners in the work.